saqibcare/Paying-through-Smart-Phone/README.md

-This was the short description of the demo application in android for PayPal and we also go through the code of the application in order to give you the better and clear understanding about the role of payment through mobile with a real example.
+This was the short description of the demo application in android for PayPal and we also go through the code of the application in order to give you a better and clear understanding of the role of payment through mobile with a real example.

 Results